x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-disputes.md

 1. `npm owner ls foo`.
 This will tell Joe the email address of the owner (Bob).
-2. Joe emails Bob, explaining the situation **as respectfully as possible**, and what he would like to do with the module name.
+2. Joe emails Bob, explaining the situation **as respectfully as possible**, and what he would like to do with the package name.
 He adds isaacs <i@izs.me> to the CC list of the email.
 Mention in the email that Bob can run `npm owner add joe foo` to add Joe as an owner of the `foo` package.